-2. Member States shall provide that the competent authorities are to be able to waive the obligation for regulated markets to make public the information referred to in paragraph 1 based on the market model or the type and size of orders in the cases defined in accordance with paragraph 3.
-In particular, the competent authorities shall be able to waive the obligation in respect of transactions that are large in scale compared with normal market size for the share or type of share in question.

-3. In order to ensure the uniform application of paragraphs 1 and 2, the Commission shall, in accordance with the procedure referred to in Article 64(2) adopt implementing measures as regards:

-- (a) the range of bid and offers or designated market-maker quotes, and the depth of trading interest at those prices, to be made public; - (b) the size or type of orders for which pre-trade disclosure may be waived under paragraph 2; - (c) the market model for which pre-trade disclosure may be waived under paragraph 2, and in particular, the applicability of the obligation to trading methods operated by regulated markets which conclude transactions under their rules by reference to prices established outside the regulated market or by periodic auction.
+- 2. Member States shall provide that the competent authorities are to be able to waive the obligation for regulated markets to make public the information referred to in paragraph 1 based on the market model or the type and size of orders in the cases defined in accordance with paragraph 3.
+In particular, the competent authorities shall be able to waive the obligation in respect of transactions that are large in scale compared with normal market size for the share or type of share in question. - 3.
+In order to ensure the uniform application of paragraphs 1 and 2, the Commission shall ►M3 ■ adopt implementing measures as regards: - (a) the range of bid and offers or designated market-maker quotes, and the depth of trading interest at those prices, to be made public; - (b) the size or type of orders for which pre-trade disclosure may be waived under paragraph 2; - (c) the market model for which pre-trade disclosure may be waived under paragraph 2, and in particular, the applicability of the obligation to trading methods operated by regulated markets which conclude transactions under their rules by reference to prices established outside the regulated market or by periodic auction.